 If the OT is the primary therapist providing the treatment and the OTA is present for assistance, the modifier DOES NOT need to be applied because CMS considers those services provided by the OT.

-The American Occupational Therapy Association and the Physical Therapy Association introduced the Standardize Medicare Access to Rehabilitation and Therapy (SMART) Act of 2021.
+The American Occupational Therapy Association and the Physical Therapy Association introduced the Standardize Medicare Access to Rehabilitation and Therapy (SMART) Act of 2021 and the EMPOWER Act in 2023 as part of the 118th Congress.

 - Standardizes supervision requirements for Medicare beneficiaries by removing the burdensome “direct supervision” requirements for OTAs/PTAs under Medicare Part B.